-Have you ever wished you could be notified whenever there’s a WordPress update available or there’s a plugin on your WordPress powered website that’s in need of upgrading?
+Have you ever wanted a way to be notified when there’s a WordPress update available or there’s a plugin on your WordPress powered website that’s in need of updating?

 Keep your WordPress up-to-date

-That’s why keeping your WordPress install and all the plugins you use up-to-date is so important.
+That’s why you must keep your WordPress install and all the plugins on your website up-to-date.

 Sign up for a free account at ManageWP.com here and download the ManageWP Worker plugin to start keeping all your WordPress website up-to-date.